 To be able to implement all these tasks and skills, basic programming skills in Python and SQL are essential for a data engineer.
 In many cases, these are the most common languages when working with databases or ETL tools and will therefore become your daily companion.

 Depending on the position you want to apply for, skills from the area of a business analyst or data scientist are of course a plus.
 In reality, the applications will probably also often overlap and a clear separation will be difficult.
-Thus, initial knowledge of the use of business intelligence tools and machine learning are definitely an advantage in your application.
+Thus, initial knowledge of the use of business intelligence tools and machine learning is definitely an advantage in your application.

-There are many courses of study that are helpful to starting a career as a data engineer.
+There are many courses of study that are helpful to start a career as a data engineer.
 It is important that you already come into contact with programming in this subject and learn to create algorithms.
 If possible, you will also learn about the common tools in the field of big data and databases during your studies.

 As a prospective data engineer, bachelor’s degrees in computer science, mathematics, physics, or data science are conceivable.
 However, as with many other jobs in the field of data science, the current demand for good specialists is so great that many companies also welcome career changers.